opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 **Warning**

 cv.split() is a costly operation (in terms of time).
-So do it only if you need it.
+So use it only if necessary.
 Otherwise go for Numpy indexing.

 Making Borders for Images (Padding)
 -----------------------------------

-If you want to create a border around the image, something like a photo frame, you can use **cv.copyMakeBorder()**.
+If you want to create a border around an image, something like a photo frame, you can use **cv.copyMakeBorder()**.
 But it has more applications for convolution operation, zero padding etc. This function takes following arguments: